 The now UK-wide coronavirus 2021 lockdown feels a world away from last March.
-Governments of Northern Ireland, Scotland, Wales and England have all done it slightly differently, but after a journey of various changing restrictions over the last few months, we are now in the same place.
+The governments of Northern Ireland, Scotland, Wales and England have all done it slightly differently, but after a journey of various changing restrictions over the last few months, we are now in the same place.

 Here in Wales we have been under “alert level 4” restrictions since December 20th, with non-essential retail shut, hospitality closed, travel restrictions imposed and people told to stay at home.
 It has also been decided that schools will remain closed after the Christmas break.

 With figures still ‘surging’ (popular word) significantly higher than the first wave, due in large part to the much more infectious new variant, England has now effectively sidelined its regional tiered system in favour of a full blanket lockdown everywhere.

 Yesterday (January 6th) the national England lockdown became law.
 It is likely to last at least until the end of February.

 Last March there seemed a greater sense of togetherness in the fight against coronavirus, a healthier collective psychology.
 There was springtime, clearly extending daylight, nice weather and warmer months ahead.
 Here at the start of January, the most torturously unending month of any regular year, it feels altogether different.

 In an attempt to recapture that original positive energy, this evening another round of 8pm clapping will start again, newly dubbed ‘clap for heroes’.
 But it can’t repair the current battle-weariness and fatigue.
 You suspect its success of last year will not be repeated.

 For a small fraction of people there is ongoing fury at what is perceived as gross exaggeration or hoax: unimaginably heartbreaking and demoralising and infuriating for NHS staff pressured to their limits, to breaking point, to utterly broken.